-The following types of summary information are available in the Test Results Summary files for MCA and MTAS for all students and by student group:
+The following types of summary information are available in reports for MCA and MTAS for all students and by student group:

-- Percentage of students proficient (meets or exceeds achievement levels) - Percentage of students at each achievement level - Average overall scale scores - Average sub-score scale score (strands, sub-strands, or extended standards)
+- Percentage of students proficient (meets and exceeds achievement levels) - Percentage of students at each achievement level - Average overall scale scores - Average subscore scale score (strands, substrands, or extended standards)

-For each of these scores, you can compare the results for your school and district to those for schools and districts of interest to you or to the state through the Minnesota Report Card or Secure Reports sections of the Data Center section of the MDE website.
+For each of these scores, you can compare the results of your school and district to the scores of other schools and districts or to the state through the Minnesota Report Card or Secure Reports sections of the Data Center section of the MDE website.

-- Compare average sub-scores.
-If the number of possible points for a particular sub-score is small, be cautious when interpreting small differences.
-Use differences in average sub-scores to guide further investigation of the curriculum and instruction at the school or district level. - Compare different perspectives, such as average scale scores and percent proficient.
-For example, your district or school may have a lower average scale score than the state, but the percentage of students who are proficient may be greater than the state. - Look at the distribution of your students' scale scores and sub-scores.
+- Compare average subscores.
+If the number of possible points for a particular subscore is small, be cautious when interpreting small differences.
+Use differences in average subscores to guide further investigation of the curriculum and instruction at the school or district level. - Compare different perspectives, such as average scale scores and percent proficient.
+For example, your district or school may have a lower average scale score than the state, but the percentage of students who are proficient may be greater than the state. - Look at the distribution of your students' scale scores and subscores.
 Averages can be strongly influenced by students with very high or very low scores.

-The distribution of an entire group's scores may help you better understand the strengths and weaknesses of your students, especially when the sub-scores' distributions are included.
+The distribution of an entire group's scores may help you better understand the strengths and weaknesses of your students, especially when the subscores' distributions are included.
 The District and School Student Results (DSR and SSR) files give you the data electronically, which makes it easier to see a distribution of scores.
-For more information, refer to the Data Sites and Resources section of this manual.
+For more information, refer to the Data Sites and Resources section of this guide.

-- The average sub-scores for MCA assessments are reported on a standardized 1 to 9 scale that is intended to facilitate comparison of strand performance across strands and years. - On the MTAS assessments, sub-scores are reported as raw score points earned, and schools and districts can only be appropriately compared within a particular year for those assessments.
+- The average subscores for the MCA are reported on a standardized 1 to 9 scale that is intended to facilitate comparison of strand performance across strands and years. - The calculations for the strand/substrand scale score and strand/substrand performance details are different.
+The calculation for the performance detail includes using the standard error of measurement, which is an estimate of how much error there is likely to be in an individual's observed score, or how much score variation would be expected if the individual were tested multiple times with equivalent forms of the test. - On the MTAS, subscores are reported as raw score points earned and can only be compared within a particular year.
 Such comparisons can tell an organization about its strengths or areas needing improvement relative to other schools or districts.
-Sub-scores based on raw score points are not equated for differences in difficulty for a given year; one strand or sub-strand may have items that are more difficult than others.
-Thus, direct comparisons between different sub-scores or across multiple years may be misleading.
-Be cautious when making comparisons between strands or sub-strands.
+Subscores based on raw score points are not equated for differences in difficulty for a given year; one strand or substrand may have items that are more difficult than others.
+Thus, direct comparisons between different subscores or across multiple years may be misleading.
+Be cautious when making comparisons between strands or substrands.